Indiantown Traumatic Brain Injury Lawyer

 If you or someone you love has sustained a head injury caused by someone else’s negligence, you could find yourself in need of legal representation.
 An Indiantown traumatic brain injury lawyer can review the incidents leading to your accident and help to determine whether another party caused your devastating loss.
-Let a personal injury attorney at Domnick Cunningham & Whalen fight to hold the correct party liable for you so you can focus on healing.
+Let a personal injury attorney at Domnick Cunningham & Yaffa fight to hold the correct party liable for you so you can focus on healing.

 Types of Traumatic Brain Injuries

 There are several different types of TBIs.
 One common form of a traumatic brain injury is a concussion.
 A concussion is one of the least severe kinds of brain injuries and occurs when the head is shaken by an intense impact from an object.
 If the concussion is serious enough, however, a person may face lasting cognitive and physical changes or impairment.